lammps/lammps/doc/src/Run_options.rst

 .. code-block:: LAMMPS

    read_restart restartfile
-   info system group compute fix
+   info system group computes fixes

 The specified restartfile name may contain the wild-card character "\*".
 The restartfile name may also contain the wild-card character "%".
 The